 CPM — Cost per Impression

-Note: since it’s impossible to count the exact number of impressions, CPM calculated for DOOH campaigns is a rough estimate based on the location data.
+Note: since it’s impossible to count the exact number of impressions, the CPM calculated for DOOH campaigns is a rough estimate based on the location data.
 Also, it includes maintenance costs publishers should pay to service the placements, thus being much more expensive than regular online ads or OOH posters.

 SOV — Share of Voice